mwfj/CMU_15213_CSAPP3E_Lab/Linking/README.md

 On x86-64 systems, **references to symbols in the same executable object module require no special treatment to be PIC**.
 These references can be compiled using **PC-relative addressing** and **relocated by the static linker** when it builds the object file.

-For the global variable, no matter where we load an object module(including shared object module) in memory, the data segment is always the same distance from the code segment.
-Thus, **the distance between any instruction in the code segment and any variable in the data segment is a run-time constant**, independent of the absolute memory locations of the code and data segments.
+For the **global variable**, no matter where we load an object module(including shared object module) in memory, the data segment is always the same distance from the code segment.
+Thus, **the distance between any instruction in the code segment(`.text `) and any variable in the data segment(`.data`) is a run-time constant**, independent of the absolute memory locations of the code and data segments.
 Comiler that want to **generate PIC references to global variable** exploit this fact by creating a table called the ***global offset table(GOT)*** at the begining of the data segment.

 ![got_table](./pic/got_table.jpg)

 <p align="center">GOT table, this figure is from the book <a href = "http://csapp.cs.cmu.edu/3e/home.html">CS:APP3e</a>  chapter 7</p>

 The GOT contains an 8-bytes entry for each global data of the data object(procedural or global variable) that is referenced by the object module.
 The compiler also generates a relocation record for each entry in the GOT.
-At load time, the dynamic linker relocates each GOT entry so that it contains the absolute address of the object.
+The compiler also generates a relocation record for  each entry in the GOT. **At load time**, the dynamic linker relocates each GOT entry so that it contains the absolute address of the object.
 Each object module that references global objects has its own GOT.

 ### PIC Function Call